google/WebFundamentals/src/content/en/updates/2017/04/native-mac-os-notifications.md

 </figure>

-The other difference in API / notification UI is the appIconMarkUrl which will no longer be used on MacOS version 59 and above.
+The other difference in API / notification UI is the appIconMarkUrl which will no longer be used on Mac OS X version 59 and above.

 <figure>
   <img src="/web/updates/images/2017/04/macos-notifications/image07.png">